 AI touches many aspects of our daily lives today, from vision processing for autonomous vehicles to speech recognition systems for chatbots.
 According to IDC, by 2025, the Global 2000 organizations will allocate over 40% of their core IT spend to AI-related initiatives, leading to a double-digit increase in the rate of product and process innovations.
 Hyperscalers' customer demand for AI and other compute-intensive applications such as data analytics, scientific computing, recommendation engines and, most recently, GenAI are rapidly driving an increased need for accelerated computing since conventional computing takes too long and is too expensive.
 GenAI is a type of AI that can create new content, such as images, videos, audio, text, and 3D models that requires a massive increase in computing resources.
-Broad-based adoption of AI is still in its early phases.
 According to Gartner®, by 2025, cloud-native platforms will serve as the foundation for more than 95% of new digital initiatives, up from less than 40% in 2021.
 This trend is largely driven by a significant increase in AI workloads.

 Recent GenAI advances, as demonstrated by the launch of ChatGPT by OpenAI in late 2022, have shown the unprecedented capabilities and immense potential for training LLMs to enhance applications across industries.
-GenAI has the potential to drive massive workforce productivity and create up to \$10 trillion of value for the global economy by 2033, according to IDC.
+As with other technologies of the digital era, the speed of these advancements outpaces the rate of commercial and consumer adoption while enterprises determine if and how to leverage AI based solutions to replace existing solutions and consumers determine if and how they will accept AI based solutions.
+Furthermore, regulators and lawmakers around the world have started to propose and adopt regulations and guidance on the use of AI.
+Notwithstanding these challenges and uncertainties, according to IDC, GenAI has the potential to drive massive workforce productivity and create up to \$10 trillion of value for the global economy by 2033.

-According to NVIDIA, the latest AI models have up to 1 trillion parameters and are trained upon trillions of training tokens (i.e., data inputs).
-These AI models continue to increase in size and complexity.
+According to NVIDIA, the latest GenAI models have up to 1 trillion parameters and are trained upon trillions of training tokens (i.e., data inputs).
+These GenAI models continue to increase in size and complexity.
 For example, in October 2021, Microsoft and NVIDIA announced the Megatron-Turing NLG model with 530 billion parameters.
-Just a few months later, in April 2022, Google published a research paper mentioning a trillion parameters for AI models.
+Just a few months later, in April 2022, Google published a research paper mentioning a trillion parameters for GenAI models.
 Doubling in model size typically requires an approximately 10x increase in computing capability.
 Given their massive need for computing, GenAI is only practical at cloud scale.